Income

 /KB/static/images/rental_income_1.jpg

 The housing exclusion is a tax benefit available to U.S. taxpayers who live and work abroad and qualify under either the bona fide residence test or the physical presence test.
 It allows taxpayers to exclude a portion of their foreign housing expenses from gross income, reducing their taxable income.
 This exclusion applies only to housing expenses paid for with employer-provided amounts, such as wages, salaries, or reimbursements for housing costs.
-The amount excluded is limited to a percentage of the maximum foreign earned income exclusion (typically 16% of the annual exclusion limit) and is based on the number of days in the taxpayer’s qualifying period during the tax year.
+The amount excluded is limited to a percentage of the maximum foreign earned income exclusion and is based on the number of days in the taxpayer’s qualifying period during the tax year.

 Key Rules and Requirements